HandsOnDataViz/book/docs/HandsOnDataViz.md

 The only difference between making a grouped versus a separated chart is how you structure your data.
 To make Google Sheets separate columns or bars, you need to leave some cells blank, as shown in Figure
-<a href="#fig:bar-separated-data">69</a>.
+<a href="#fig:bar-separated-data">70</a>.
 The rest of the steps remain
 the same as above.

 <img src="images/05-chart/bar-separated-data.png" alt="Create a separated column or bar chart by leaving some cells blank."  />
 <p class="caption">
-Figure 69: Create a separated column or bar chart by leaving some cells blank.
+Figure 70: Create a separated column or bar chart by leaving some cells blank.
 </p>

-To create your own separated column or bar chart using the fast-food example, right-click to open this link in a new tab: [Google Sheet Separated Bar Chart template](https://docs.google.com/spreadsheets/d/1LGUYaVLoRcOiB8KcXb3Rn7LRj0exnUQYOy58LrkGPAk/).
+To create your own separated column or bar chart using the fast-food example, make a copy of [Google Sheet Separated Bar Chart template](https://docs.google.com/spreadsheets/d/1LGUYaVLoRcOiB8KcXb3Rn7LRj0exnUQYOy58LrkGPAk/).

 ### Stacked Column and Bar Charts